 Here is a reprint from a Snuggery blog and taken from a USA Today article.
 It was posted on June 6, 2018.
-The heroes, tributes and freedoms fought and died for are forever part of the fabric of our nation and the future freedoms of our children.
+The heroes, love of country and freedoms fought and died for are forever part of the fabric of our nation and the future freedoms of our children.

 Please let them know about the history and legacy of D Day.